-Last week I participated in a business discussion where the speaker explained that “timeless lessons could be learned from classic books”.
-Specifically he mentioned that Bill Gates took week-long read-only vacations and Warren Buffet has a “voracious reading habit”.
-While these references were interesting, it was his curious mention of Thomas Jefferson that captured my imagination.
+Last week I participated in a business discussion where the speaker explained that “timeless lessons” were learned from classic books.”
+Specifically, he mentioned that Bill Gates took week-long read-only vacations, and Warren Buffet has a “voracious reading habit.”
+While these references were impressive, it was his curious mention of Thomas Jefferson that captured my imagination.

 HERE WAS BURIED

 AUTHOR OF THE